jbonatakis/news-desk/README.md

 * Type `r` or `refresh` to update the list of articles.
 This command is not case sensitive.
 * To exit the program and return to your command line, type `e`, `exit`, `q`, or `quit`.
 Again, this is not case sensitive.

+* If you run the program with the flag `-c`, then selecting an article will not open it in the browser, but instead show you the text on the command line.

 ### Contributing